 Exploring Fire Ecology and Fire History in the Ashland Watershed

-Ashland Forest Resiliency Partners will lead a hike of the Red Queen Trail in October, 2018.
+Ashland Forest Resiliency Partners will lead a hike of the Red Queen Trail this month.
 Explore the Ashland Watershed with partners from the Ashland Forest Resiliency project.
 Learn more about how forest restoration is conceived and implemented for the diverse habitats in Ashland’s watershed.
-Hikers will meet at Terrace Street up The Lower Red Queen trail.
+Hikers will meet at Terrace Street then, hike up The Lower Red Queen trail.
 Hikers will pass through forest restoration sites on U.S. Forest Service and City of Ashland lands, including several years of prescribed burn projects closer to the city.

 PLACE Terrace Street near Lower Red Queen Hiking Trail

 COST FREE | Registration required